 The Chronicles of Narnia: The Lion, the Witch and the Wardrobe

-The Chronicles of Narnia: The Lion, the Witch and the Wardrobe Movie Stream Details (For Kodi)
+The Chronicles of Narnia: The Lion, the Witch and the Wardrobe Movie Stream Kodi Details

 Four children head out through a closet to the place where there is Narnia and learn of their predetermination to free it with the direction of a supernatural lion.

 The following Kodi Addons have Kodi The Chronicles of Narnia: The Lion, the Witch and the Wardrobe Sources: Exodus, SALTS, Phoenix + More.

 Click a TV Addon below to see the The Chronicles of Narnia: The Lion, the Witch and the Wardrobe Kodi Sources we found: